youngsassanid/cyborgsecurity/README.md

 # CyborgSecurity

-**CyborgSecurity** is a simulated cybersecurity suite for monitoring and protecting human-machine interfaces (HMI), specifically designed for cyborg implants such as neural links, pacemakers, and electronic prosthetics.
-This Python-based tool detects spoofed signals, communication tampering, memory anomalies, and more — complete with real-time alert encryption, dashboard visualization, and an extensible architecture.
+**CyborgSecurity** is a full-stack, simulated cybersecurity suite for human-machine interfaces (HMI), designed to protect next-generation cyborg implants such as neural links, pacemakers, and electronic prosthetics.
+This Python-based application combines real-time threat detection, encrypted alerting, and a futuristic web console to simulate the security challenges of a cybernetic future.

+From spoofed biosignals to memory tampering, CyborgSecurity models real-world attack vectors and provides a secure, interactive platform for education, research, and innovation in implant security.

+---

 ## What It Does

-- Monitors neural biosignals for spoofing, drift, and replay attacks
+- Monitors neural biosignals for **spoofing, drift, and replay attacks**
-- Validates data packet integrity and detects clock tampering
+- Validates data packet integrity using **SHA-256 checksums**
-- Verifies device memory fingerprints to prevent firmware-level hacks
+- Detects **system clock tampering** and **memory integrity violations**
-- Calculates threat severity scores for triage
+- Calculates dynamic **threat severity scores** for triage
-- Auto-remediates certain critical threats
-- Logs alerts to encrypted JSON and CSV files
+- Logs alerts to **encrypted JSON, CSV, and plaintext logs**
-- Sends alerts to a local Flask dashboard
+- Serves a **real-time, interactive Flask dashboard** with filtering and export
+- Simulates a **live Threat Intelligence Feed** with dynamic attack injection
+- Provides a **comprehensive educational hub** on neural and medical implants
-- Supports encrypted alert logging and future email notifications
+- Supports **contact and feedback** via integrated email form
+- All secure pages protected with **authentication (admin/cyborg123)**

+---

 ## Features

+### Core Security Simulation
-- Cyborg Simulation: Emulates biosignals and I/O traffic for implantable devices
+- Emulates biosignals and I/O traffic for implantable devices
-- Threat Detection: Identifies spoofed, replayed, and tampered data
-- Flask Web Dashboard: View alerts and implant type in real time
-- Email Placeholder: Easily extend to send alerts via email
-- Logging: CSV, JSON, and plaintext logging of all anomalies
+- Implements statistical anomaly detection (mean ± 3σ)
+- Detects packet tampering, replay attacks, and memory corruption
+- Generates realistic threat alerts with timestamps and severity

+### Multi-Page Web Console
+- **`/`** – Cyberpunk-themed landing page with project overview
+- **`/dashboard`** – Real-time security dashboard with:
+  - Alert filtering by severity
+  - Search functionality
+  - Auto-refresh toggle
+  - Export to CSV and encrypted JSON
+  - "Clear Alerts" functionality
+- **`/threat-intel`** – Simulated threat intelligence feed with:
+  - Dynamic threat injection
+  - Search and filter by type/severity
+- **`/pricing`** – Transparent open-source licensing
+- **`/resources`** – Educational hub on:
+  - Neuralink and brain-computer interfaces
+  - FDA-recalled pacemakers (2017 cybersecurity vulnerability)
+  - Implant security best practices
+  - Links to OWASP, NIST, IEEE, and FDA
+- **`/contact`** – Functional contact form that sends emails via `smtplib`

+### Security & Architecture
-- Encryption: Alerts are encrypted using Fernet (symmetric AES)
+- **End-to-end alert encryption** using Fernet (AES)
-- Debug Mode Toggle: Turn debug output on or off via terminal
+- **Authentication** on all secure pages (`@requires_auth`)
+- **Real-time interactivity** with JavaScript filtering and auto-refresh
+- **Unit-tested core logic** for reliability
+- **Modular design** for easy extension

+### UI/UX
+- **Cyberpunk aesthetic** with glowing green borders, laser effects, and pulse animations
+- **Responsive design** for desktop and mobile
+- **Consistent navigation** across all pages
+- **Professional, immersive experience** resembling a real SOC (Security Operations Center)

+---

 ## How to Run